 Fair value measurement

-Events after the reporting period

 These notes form an integral part of the interim financial statements.

 The interim financial statements issued for Thai statutory and regulatory reporting purposes are prepared in the Thai language.
-These English language financial statements have been prepared from the Thai language statutory financial statements, and were approved and authorised for issue by the Board of Directors on XX August 2021.
+These English language financial statements have been prepared from the Thai language statutory financial statements, and were approved and authorised for issue by the Board of Directors on 10 August 2021.